talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 !! gif

 This will be one of our longer tutorials!
 Adding reply threads will take quite a lot of steps – we'll need to be able to create and reply in threads, navigate between them, and see if a message already has replies.
-In the process we'll take you on a tour of most of TalkJS's extensive customization options, including theme customization in the [Theme Editor](https://talkjs.com/docs/Features/Themes/The_Theme_Editor/), [action buttons](https://talkjs.com/docs/Features/Customizations/Action_Buttons_Links/), [custom data](https://talkjs.com/docs/Reference/Concepts/Conversations/#custom), [webhooks](https://talkjs.com/docs/Reference/Webhooks/) and the [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).
+In the process we'll take you on a tour of most of TalkJS's extensive customization options, including [custom themes](https://talkjs.com/docs/Features/Themes/The_Theme_Editor/), [action buttons](https://talkjs.com/docs/Features/Customizations/Action_Buttons_Links/), [custom data](https://talkjs.com/docs/Reference/Concepts/Conversations/#custom), [webhooks](https://talkjs.com/docs/Reference/Webhooks/) and the [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).

 To follow along with this tutorial, you'll need: